xieyuheng/inner/note/design/notebook.md

-a note web app to be used both on the phone and computer
+# a note web app to be used both on the phone and computer

+## info

+How to Make a Complete Map of Every Thought You Think
+- author: Lion Kimbro
+- date: 2003

+## design

 - small note with date and tags, maybe a title
 - maybe a numbering system, like page -- surreal number -- with total order